 Kapil Sharma On His Newborn: Feeling Blessed; This Is The Best Day Of My Life

 Kapil Sharma and wife Ginni Chatrath became proud parents to a baby girl on Monday (December 9) night.
 The comedian took to social media to share the happy news.
-An elated Kapil revealed to IE that both Ginni and baby are doing well and is feeling blessed to have a little princess in his life.
-He added that it is the best day of his life.
+An elated Kapil revealed to IE that both Ginni and the baby are doing well and added that he is feeling blessed to have a little princess in his life.
+Kapil further said added that it is the best day of his life.

 ‘This Is The Best Day Of My Life’